pawkrol/fractality/README.md

     scene.getScenegraph().getRoot().addChildren(gameObject);
     ```

-5. Don't forget to set your renderer and scene to the game object like so:
+5. Don't forget to add your renderer and scene to the Game object like so:
     ```java
     game.setScene(scene);
     game.setRenderer(renderer);